grayodesa/terminal42/wp-content/plugins/telegram-bot/readme.txt

 If you want to be translation editor for your locale, please send your username and language code (eg. it_IT) to milesimarco@outlook.com

 = Support =
 Give a look to our [faqs](https://wordpress.org/plugins/telegram-bot/faq/) or ask for [support](https://wordpress.org/support/plugin/telegram-bot).
-If you like this plugin, please leave a [review](https://wordpress.org/support/view/plugin-reviews/telegram-bot) or give us feedback so we can improve it!
+If you like this plugin, please leave a [review](https://wordpress.org/support/view/plugin-reviews/telegram-bot) or feedback so we can improve it!

-= Contributors =
-* Icon "Message" by Flaticon from Freepik (CC BY 3.0)

 == Installation ==
 This section describes how to install the plugin and get it working.